Health Insurance and Divorce

 If your employer does not offer a health insurance plan or you do not work, there are still options available for purchasing a health insurance policy.
 The Affordable Care Act allows you to purchase an individual policy through a health insurance marketplace that may be a good option for you.

 All of the above options typically end up costing more than the family plan that you may have been covered under while married.
 If the insurance premiums are an issue, you may wish to have your divorce settlement include a provision requiring your ex-spouse to pay for your health insurance premiums for a certain period of time.
 This may be especially important in the case of a spouse who did not work outside the home and cannot obtain a health insurance policy through an employer.Health Insurance Coverage for Dependent Children

 While a divorce in NJ will trigger the end of health insurance for an ex-spouse on an employer-sponsored plan, it does not affect the coverage of dependent children.
 As part of the divorce process the spouses will need to determine how the premiums for the children’s health insurance policies will be paid, but the coverage through the employee’s policy may continue despite the divorce.

 Losing health insurance coverage is often a major financial blow when a couple divorces.
-If you have questions about maintaining your health insurance coverage after divorce, call Peter Van Aulen a NJ divorce attorney at 201-845-7400 for a free comprehensive in office consultation.
+If you have questions about maintaining your health insurance coverage after divorce, call Peter Van Aulen a NJ divorce attorney at 201-845-7400 for a free initial consultation.